 Late in your third trimester, your baby is taking up most of the space your stomach used to occupy.
 This can lead to a decrease in appetite, heartburn and a need to eat smaller portions more often.

 If you don’t feel like eating large portions, try to graze on healthy snacks throughout the day and either side of your meals – this will ensure you and your baby both receive a steady supply of nutrients and energy.

-Key nutrients to include at this stage are vitamin D to support your baby’s developing bones; iron for your baby’s cognitive function and to reduce your own feelings of tiredness and fatigue; and the long chain polyunsaturated fatty acid (LCPs), DHA which supports your baby’s brain and eye development.
-A good supply of these nutrients during pregnancy lays the foundation for a lifetime of good health.
+Key nutrients to include at this stage are vitamin D to support your baby’s developing bones3; iron for your baby’s cognitive function and to reduce your own feelings of tiredness and fatigue3; and the long chain polyunsaturated fatty acid (LCPs), DHA which supports your baby’s brain and eye development3.
+A good supply of these nutrients during pregnancy lays the foundation for a lifetime of good health4.

 Try these snacks and light meals for a nutritious boost during your day:

 - A bowl of fortified, unsweetened breakfast cereal with milk